Patricia Lousada

 Patricia Lousada (born Patricia Marie McBride; 4 April 1929 – 8 January 2019) was an American ballet dancer and later a British-based cookbook author.
-A founding member of the New York City Ballet, she performed in early works by George Balanchine and later became an influential writer of cookbooks in the United Kingdom.
+A founding member of the New York City Ballet, she performed in early works by George Balanchine and later became a writer of cookbooks in the United Kingdom.

 Early life

 Lousada was born in Manhattan, New York City, to Charles McBride, a stockbroker from Ballybofey, Ireland, and Marie Minon Camera, an opera singer from Piedmont, Italy.
 After her father lost his fortune in the 1929 crash, the family moved to Bronxville, where her mother worked as a seamstress.
 Lousada began taking ballet lessons locally and, at age ten, entered the School of American Ballet, founded by Balanchine and Lincoln Kirstein.
 She received a scholarship when her parents could not afford the tuition.

 Dance career

 Under the stage name Pat McBride, she performed with Ballet Society, formed in 1946 and later renamed the New York City Ballet.
 She performed in major productions of Balanchine's most famous collaborations with Igor Stravinsky, such as Orpheus (1948) and Apollo (1951).
 Lousada also danced in Balanchine's The Four Temperaments (1946), Serenade (1948), The Triumph of Bacchus and Ariadne (1948), Élégie (1948) and in Firebird (1949) as the Princess.
 In addition she appeared in works by Merce Cunningham, Frederick Ashton, Lew Christensen and Jerome Robbins.

 In 1950, photographer Paul Himmel captured her emerging from the sea at Fire Island.
 The image, nicknamed "Botticelli Girl" was included in the 1955 exhibition The Family of Man at the Museum of Modern Art.